pinglamb/math/groups/subgroups-cosets-lagrange-theorem.md

 >
 > Hence, $\phi$ is surjective.
 >
-> In conclusion, $\phi$ is a bijection and therefore the sizes of left cosets and right cosets are the same.
+> In conclusion, $\phi$ is a bijection and therefore the number of left cosets and right cosets are the same.
 >
 > Left cosets and right cosets in general partition $G$ differently.
 For example, let $H = \set{e, s} \le D_6$, we have
 >